 Given the significant developments in a wide range of factors including technical developments in models for radionuclide migration and accumulation, climate change model treatments and site investigation, characterisation methods and their interpretation, it is considered timely for the reference biospheres methodology to be internationally reviewed and enhanced to take account of this new knowledge and experience.

-The first project meeting took place from in April 2016 in Brussels, Belgium (hosted by FANC) after the Annual BIOPROTA meeting.
+The first project meeting took place in April 2016 in Brussels, Belgium (hosted by FANC) after the Annual BIOPROTA meeting.

 The second workshop was held in conjunction with the first Technical Meeting of the IAEA MODARIA II programme, working group 6).

 The report from this meeting can be downloaded here.

 A third project workshop took place in Switzerland in May 2016, hosted by ENSI.

 The fourth BIOMASS-6 workshop took place in conjunction with the MODARIA II workshop in Vienna in October-November 2017.